More super, less tax

-Salary sacrifice also increases the amount of money you can enjoy when you retire.
+Salary sacrifice may also increase the amount of money you can enjoy when you retire.

 What are the tax benefits?

 Tax benefits of salary sacrifice are:

-- If you earn below $37,000 there may be very limited advantage in a salary sacrifice arrangement, so a Government co-contribution is likely to be a more effective way to boost your super.
+- If you earn below $37,000 there may be very limited advantage in a salary sacrifice arrangement, so a Government co-contribution may be a more effective way to boost your super.